 The next step in how to declutter a bedroom is to clear your surfaces.

 The key to a minimalist space is empty surfaces.
-If you have knick-knacks and mislaid items all over your bedside table or dresser, you know where to start.
+You know where to start if you have knick-knacks and mislaid items all over your bedside table or dresser.

 This visual clutter will affect you most in your day-to-day life.
 You’ll see it every time you enter the room, and you won’t feel as relaxed.
 Your bedroom should be your sanctuary from the world.